04 May 2016, USA :

 SharePoint is Microsoft’s team collaboration product, and does a lot of different things – you can share information on it, use it for a corporate intranet, search company documents stored in a bunch of different places, and much more.

 It’s the kind of multi-purpose enterprise product that startups like Box love to pick on, but it’s a huge product for Microsoft, generating more than $3 billion a year in revenues for the company.
+The demand for SharePoint is still there due to which SharePoint Migration is preferred by small businesses for IT excellence.

 In addition to announcing these apps, Microsoft is officially releasing the latest version, SharePoint Server 2016.